World War II United States PT Boat Manufacturers

 The book At Close Quarters, PT Boats in the United States Navy by Captain Robert J. Bulkley, Jr., USNR (Retired):

 The navsource site has many images and detailed information for specific boats.
 Other excellent information sources are forum posts at ptboats.org and the very informative 1946 United States Navy publication "An Administrative History Of PT's In World War II".
-This document was digitized through a large effort by Dick Washichek and available for download here: www.gdinc.com/Preliminary_Admin_History_PTBoat.html.
+This document was digitized through a large effort by Dick Washichek and is available for download here along with many other PT related documents: http://www.ptboatforum.com/PT_Boat_Documents.html.

 The next two tables are Elco specific.
 Much of the date information found below was taken from Steve Laroe's work found at the hazegray site.
 His lists detail specific dates for all boats, in many categories: